 💭 The three main characters see each other in their dreams because they are sort of indebted to each other.
 The how is for you to find out.
 There is also a twist about the dreams that will blow you.
 Well, it did me.
 You will love them.
 I love this trio.

 💭 There are scenes that are, of course, predictable.
-Especially if you pay too much attention on things.
+Especially if you pay too much attention to things.
 Like, who marries who.
 Or, who kills who.

 💭 Remember when Lee Jong Suk did a cameo for Lee Sung Kyung in Weightlifting Fairy Kim Bok Joo?
 I love their friendship.
 I think it’s cute that they are giving time for each other’s projects.
 One of the funniest moments in the series.

 💭 Also, I am really hooked by all the prosecution.
 Most times, I was just like “WOW.
 WHAT AN INTELLECTUAL.”
 The adrenaline rush is real.
-The justice is real and served well.
+Justice is real and served well.
 I just wish it is always like that in real life.

 💭 All in all, it is a good watch.
 It will tug in your heartstrings, but not in a too dramatic sense.
 It will make you laugh occasionally.
 Most importantly, it will make you think.
 Choices.
 It will take us a long way.
 Or not really.